 Best Plastic Free Coffee Machines

-What are the best plastic free coffee machines?
+What are the best Coffee Machines without Plastic?

 What are the best selling coffee machines?

-Before we look into plastic-free coffee makers, let’s look at a standard coffee maker.
-In fact, let’s look at the best selling coffee maker on Amazon.
-Below you will find the “12 Cup Coffee Maker” by Black and Decker.
+Before we look into plastic-free coffee makers, let’s consider a standard coffee maker.
+In fact, let’s consider the best selling coffee maker on Amazon.
+This would currently be the “12 Cup Coffee Maker” by Black and Decker.
 It sells nearly 20,000 units per month.

 Looking at the above machine, you can see that besides the glass carafe, nearly the whole thing is plastic: